BVSINCHANA-16/AI-learning-buddy/README.md

 ## 🔐 API Key / Secrets

-If the project uses an AI API, the API key should **not** be directly written in the source code.
+The AI API key is stored securely using Streamlit Secrets and is not exposed in the source code.

-For deployment, secrets should be configured through Streamlit's secret-management system.
+For local development, configure the required API key in the appropriate secrets configuration before running the application.

 ## 👩‍💻 Author

-** B V Sinchana**
+**B V Sinchana**

 Computer Science & Engineering Student